 The most popular staycation destination for UK holidaymakers last summer was a seaside holiday (14 per cent), followed by day trips (14 per cent) and trips to the country (12 per cent).

 As hotels across the UK began to reopen, AirBnB hosts got ready to welcome back guests, with chain hotels topping the list of accommodation for summer staycationers.

 We’re staying local more than ever before....

 According to VisitEngland research, a whopping 46.4 million holiday trips were taken in England in 2019 – three per cent higher than in 2018.

-Though many of us have already embraced the staycation, LV= GI research found for some of us (20 per cent), it’s the first time we’ll do this type of holiday in the UK, while one in three say this will be their first time doing this type of holiday in over five years.
-Many travellers will be heading to destinations they've never visited before.
+Though many of us have already embraced the staycation, LV= GI research found for some of us (20 per cent), 2020 was the first time we've gone on holiday in the UK.

 How to avoid fraud when booking your staycation

 Unfortunately, holiday booking fraud is a reality, and something we all need to keep in mind when booking and paying for trips.
 When it comes to booking staycations, it’s important to remember fraudsters and criminals are still active.
 There have even been reports of an increase in fake caravan and motorhome listings targeting those planning summer staycations.